 Time: 7:00 pm – 11:00 pm

-Cost: $75 before September 30th, 2017, buy now before the price goes up!
+Cost: Tickets are now $85.
 This includes open beer & wine bar, as well as a heavy hors d’oeuvre buffet for 2 hours (then switches to cash bar/food).
-It also includes 3 hours of bocce ball and bowling
+It also includes 3 hours of bocce ball and bowling.
+Significant others are more than welcome!
+Don’t forget to include both names on the tickets so we know who to put on the nametag.

 Class of 2012 – 5 years